 Generally speaking between 13 to 17 pounds is about the right weight for an adult Jack Russell Terrier.
 But how much should you feed a Jack Russell?
 Anywhere between 450 to 650 calories per day should be enough to keep your dog healthy.
 Adult dogs may only need two meals per day, whereas Jack Russell puppies (up to 1-year-old) need more meals a day with higher fat and protein content.

-What to look out for in Jack Russell food
+What to look out for in cheap dog food

-Some poorer quality or cheap food for Jack Russell’s can have substandard ingredients or fillers that aren’t important to a dogs diet.
-These can cause issues with digestion and toilet habits, spending a little more in the short term can have much better outcomes long term.
-Look out for these ingredients in your Jack Russell’s diet;
+Some poorer quality or cheap food for Jack Russells can have substandard ingredients or fillers that aren’t important to a dogs diet.
+These can cause issues with digestion and toilet habits, spending a little more in the short term can have much better outcomes long term and save costly vet bills.
+Lookout for these ingredients in your Jack Russells diet;

-Generic meat – Look for specific meat like pork, beef or duck listed high on the ingredients.
-Generic labelling of meat can mean it’s just factory leftovers, you don’t know what’s in it or where it came from.
+- Generic meat – Look for specific meat like pork, beef or duck listed high on the ingredients label.
+Generic labelling of “meat” can mean it’s just factory leftovers, you don’t know what’s in it or where it came from.

 What is the best brand dog food for Jack Russell Terriers in the UK?